jurassicplayer/jurassicplayer.github.io/blog/_posts/2012-10-29-Wallpaper-Woes.md

 ---
 layout: post
 title: Wallpaper Woes
-tags: [bash, eyecandy, linux, script, wallpaper]
+tags: [Bash, Eyecandy, Linux, Script, Wallpaper]
 ---

 So it has been much less than an actual week, but accomplishment deserves some sort of timely banter.